kkpkishan/AWS-Bastion-templates/README.md

     </tr>
     <tr>
         <td width="100%" valign="top">
             <p>Creates a single Bastion host on a Public subnet in an existing VPC.
-Select from either a Centos, Ubuntu or Windows OS.</p>
+Select from either a Centos, Amazon,Ubuntu or Windows OS.</p>
             <h6>Prerequisites</h6>
             <ol>
              <li>VPC</li>